open-science-promoters/contibutor_manager/README.md

 ## outputs

 The core format should probably be xml (converstion xxx -> xml -> yyy) ?
+For publication system, they may not be able to use all information, but could pre-populate their forms using the data. (they often perform additional automatic checks during data import).

+To facilitate reimport, one could think about getting a zip file containing both the output desired and the core format output.
+The converstion would then not need to deal with import of other formats than the core.

 other output formats:
 yml formated author list (for GIN, blog posts,..)